Temiar language

-Temiar is a Central Aslian (Mon–Khmer) language spoken in Western Malaysia by the Temiar people.
+Temiar is a Central Aslian (Austroasiatic) language spoken in Western Malaysia by the Temiar people.
 The Temiar are one of the most numerous Aslian-speaking peoples, numbering around 30,000 in 2017.

 Name

 Etymologically, the word "Temiar" means "edge" or "side".
 This meaning reflects the way in which Temiars describe themselves as "people of the edge, outside, [i.e. jungle]."